-Contraindicated for preparation of platelets or plasma intended for neonatal patients treated with phototherapy devices that emit a peak energy wavelength less than 425 nm, or have a lower bound of the emission bandwidth <375 nm, due to the potential for erythema resulting from interaction between ultraviolet light and amotosalen.
+Contraindicated for preparation of platelet or plasma components intended for neonatal patients treated with phototherapy devices that emit a peak energy wavelength less than 425 nm, or have a lower bound of the emission bandwidth <375 nm, due to the potential for erythema resulting from interaction between ultraviolet light and amotosalen.

 WARNINGS AND PRECAUTIONS

-Only INTERCEPT Processing Sets for platelets or plasma are approved for use in the INTERCEPT Blood System.
+Only INTERCEPT Processing Sets for platelets or plasma are approved for use with the INTERCEPT Blood System.
 Use only the INTERCEPT INT100 Illuminator for UVA illumination of amotosalen-treated platelet or plasma components.
 No other source of UVA light may be used.
 Please refer to the Operator’s Manual for the INT100 Illuminator.
 Discard any platelet or plasma components not exposed to the complete INT100 illumination process.

 Amotosalen-treated plasma may cause the following adverse reaction: Cardiac Events

 In a randomized controlled trial of therapeutic plasma exchange (TPE) for TTP, five patients treated with INTERCEPT Blood System processed plasma and none with conventional plasma had adverse events in the cardiac system organ class (SOC) reported.
 These events included angina pectoris (n=3), cardiac arrest (n=1), bradycardia (n=1), tachycardia (n=1) and sinus arrhythmia (n=1).
 None of these events resulted in documented myocardial infarction or death.
 Monitor patients for signs and symptoms of cardiac events during TPE for TTP.